solidi/writing/69-the-toys-that-made-us-the-first-hot-wheels-sto-n-go-playset.md

 ## Lathing the Triple Cylinder Sto & Go's

-What developed within the creative prelim engine is a kid-powered smooth manual transmission playset that deserves a look not found on the Internet (and I did look everywhere).
+**WHAT DEVELOPED WITHIN** the creative prelim engine is a kid-powered smooth manual transmission playset that deserves a look not found on the Internet (and I did look everywhere).
 Typical in these creative stories, engineers are hard to find.
 So with the impulse to discover its construction, I sent inquiring emails to those collectors celebrated in books.

 [Bruce Pascal](https://www.instagram.com/pinkbeachbomb), who owns the [most valuable Hot Wheels](https://www.hotcars.com/most-expensive-hot-wheels-cars/#1969-pink-vw-beach-bomb), answered my call. "*Who are the people?*" I asked.
 He pointed me in the right direction, which led to its engineering.
 [Derek Gable](https://easyreadernews.com/fun-at-work-former-mattel-designer-derek-gable-is-being-honored-for-teaching-kids-that-fun-at-work-is-part-of-the-job/) (Gene's peer at the time of this story) placed me on deep email exchanges with notable people, with [Mike McKittrick](https://www.mckittrickdesign.com/About/) stepping forward in the conversation.